LEAH HUMMEL

 Inclusive Education

-From 2015-2020, I worked as the extracurricular costume and props designer at Niles West High School, in Skokie, IL.
-During my time there, I oversaw the design of 5 productions per school year, with a costume shop comprised of volunteer students.
-Among the lessons I taught my high schoolers were: sewing, costume maintenance, painting and dyeing, ironing and steaming, backstage wardrobe, hair & makeup, wig maintenance, props construction, and design.
+Leah believes in the importance and inherent worth of educational & community theater, and the importance of continuing theatre education for young adults.
+From 2015-2020, Leah worked as the extracurricular costume and props designer at Niles West High School, in Skokie, IL.
+During their time there, they oversaw the design of 5 productions per school year, with a costume shop comprised of volunteer students.
+Among the lessons they taught my high schoolers were: sewing, costume maintenance, painting and dyeing, ironing and steaming, backstage wardrobe, hair & makeup, wig maintenance, props construction, and design.
+Most recently, Leah served as the costume show manager for UT's 2024 Summer Theater Workshop.

-Pictured: the Niles West Costume Shop working on "Little Shop of Horrors".
+Pictured: the Niles West High School Costume Shop working on "Little Shop of Horrors".
 Several high schoolers sit at dress forms and sewing machines, stitching costumes.